Frequently Asked Questions

 Why can’t the Immigration team take the evidence from my EOI and include with my application?

-If you do not provide the evidence as part of your application, it will be rendered incomplete and at the risk of lapsing.
+If you do not provide the evidence as part of your PR application, it will be rendered incomplete and at the risk of lapsing.

 How do I know if my PR has been successfully received by MFAI?